Dr. Juan Meng

-Dr. Meng’s teaching areas include public relations campaigns, management, research, global PR, integrated communications, and persuasion.
-Dr. Meng is also the founding director of UGA’s ADPR Choose China study abroad program.
-She leads the program since 2013 and takes students to Shanghai, Beijing and Hong Kong to learning global advertising and public relations in every Maymester.
-To know more about the program, please visit the program’s website: http://china-studyabroad.uga.edu
+Dr. Meng’s teaching areas include public relations campaigns, research, global PR, PR leadership and ethics.
+Dr. Meng founded and directs UGA’s ADPR Choose China study abroad program.
+She leads the program since 2014 and takes students to Shanghai, Beijing and Hong Kong to learning global advertising and public relations.
+To know more about the program, please visit the Choose China website.

 Prior to moving to the United States, she practiced communication in Shanghai for a few years, including being a journalist and editor at the Shanghai TV Network, correspondent in Xinhua News Agency (Shanghai Bureau), media relations specialist in Shanghai Media Group (SMG), and other strategic communication & marketing consulting service for various organizations.
 Before joining the faculty at Georgia, she was faculty at the University of Dayton and Oklahoma State University.

 Dr. Meng has received multiple awards for teaching and research in public relations, including the Wilcox Award for Best Teaching Paper from AEJMC, the Red Raider Award from the Institute for Public Relations (IPR), and several top research paper awards from AEJMC, ICA and IPR.